JohhannasReyn/JohhannasReyn/README.md

 - 👋 Hi, I’m @JohhannasReyn
 - 👀 I’m interested in all things cutting edge tech.
-- 🌱 I’m currently exploring alternative and obscure data structures to optomize backpropogation of neural networks for AI.
+- 🌱 I’m currently exploring alternative and obscure data structures to optomize the backpropogation of neural networks for AI advancement.
 - 💞️ I’m looking to collaborate on OpenDevin
 - 📫 How to reach me johhannasreyn@gmail.com
 - 😄 Pronouns: He/Him/Bro